compmeist/easy-row/README.md

 A ratio of 2-3 is where there is a 5 column full width and 2 of the 5 are used by the first child `<div>` of `<easy-row>` and 3 of the 5 are used by the second child `<div>` (or `<span>`) of `<easy-row>`.

-#### All elements within the tag are subject to alignment by the browser, but you may want to use `class="easy-item"` on children elements.
+#### All elements within the tag (as children) are subject to alignment by the browser, but you may want to use `class="easy-item"` on children elements.

 Or, with VueJS 2, something like
 `  <easy-row :ratio="ratioVue" :base="baseVue">`